INSIGHTS

 Digital twins combine and analyze data from sensors embedded in complex physical structures, systems, and fleets of vehicles and other products, then leverage AI to create virtual replicas that mirror the performance of these things in real time.
 This enables users to understand how the originals are performing, with insights that can range from how individual products function under different stresses to how entire systems interoperate.
 They can even troubleshoot the original, suggest alternate courses of action and offer suggestions about how to update the original.

-From building new vehicles to updating city layouts, digital twins and IoT play a key role in every step of the way.
+From building new vehicles to driving smart city solutions that can help update urban layouts, digital twins and IoT play a key role in every step of the way.

 IoT Simplification with Elegant Solutions